History

 CWU faculty members have worked with APOYO since our founding.
 Many teach classes about Latinx culture, history, and politics.
 Others teach languages, including English as a second language (“ESL”).
 Some have published books and articles directly related to their work at APOYO.
 And, our clients’ children have gone on to enroll in university classes.
 Two have receive doctorates.

-In 2010, through its Centro de Documentacion e lnvestigacion de las Artes, the office of the Secretariat of Culture of Michoacán, published Porque me faltan alas, a translation into Spanish of Philip Garrison’s book Because I Don’t Have Wings (University of Arizona Press, 2006).
-The translation was done by CWU Spanish Professors Stella Moreno and Nathalie Kasselis-Smith, both members of the APOYO community.
-The University of Arizona Press published Garrison’s next book, The Permit that Never Expires.
-Like its predecessor, Because I Don’t Have Wings, it was centered on the APOYO Food bank.
+In 2010, through its Centro de Documentacion e lnvestigacion de las Artes, the office of the Secretariat of Culture of Michoacán, published Porque me faltan alas, a translation into Spanish of one of the founder’s books (University of Arizona Press, 2006).
+The translation was done by CWU Spanish Professors, members of the APOYO community.
+The University of Arizona Press published their next book.
+Like its predecessor, it was centered on the APOYO Food bank.